top of page

 My heart is often aflame in the pure delight of playing Rhapsody-Arabesque, DMB (The Duchess of Music & Bliss), my rebuilt and refinished Golden Age 1927 Steinway Model M, as I discover new or remembered Romantic era compositions by composers whom I deeply respect and admire.

-I hope you enjoy my latest blog: "Giving People Choices" (10.6.24).
+I hope you enjoy my latest blog: "Jimmy Carter: A Man for All Time" (1.9.25).
 And a warm thanks to musicologist, piano teacher & writer Frances Wilson for linking to my blog and experience in leaving a piano teacher.

 Where am I now?
 Home I think,